A unique and really delicious dessert, this no-bake Lemon Icebox Pie with Lavender has a cool, sweet filling in a vanilla cookie crust.

 - When the pie crust has chilled, assemble the bowl and beater on your mixer.
 Turn the mixer on low and slowly pour in the whipping cream.
 Increase the speed to medium-high or the highest speed you can go to without cream flying all over the kitchen!

-- After about 2 minutes add in the confectioner's sugar.
+- After about 2 minutes add in the confectioner's sugar and cream of tartar.
 Beat the mixture for another 2-4 minutes until it has thickened and holds loose peaks.
 Warm weather may make the whipping process take a little longer.

 - Refrigerate 1 cup of the finished whipped cream.